Playwright vs Selenium vs Cypress: Which Is Right for Your Team in 2026?

 | Need | Best Tool | Why |

-| Multi-language & legacy browser support | Selenium | Unmatched compatibility |
+| Multi-language & legacy browser support | Selenium | Unmatched compatibility across Java, C#, Python, JS, Ruby and strong support for legacy enterprise environments. |

-| Fast dev onboarding, JS apps | Cypress | Dev-first, fastest DX, SPA-native |
+| Fast dev onboarding, JS apps | Cypress | Dev-first experience, fastest onboarding for JavaScript teams, SPA-native architecture, simple local debugging. |

-| Future-proof, parallel, all-in-one | Playwright | Modern, innovative, CI/CD and debugging |
+| Future-proof, parallel, all-in-one | Playwright | Modern architecture with built-in parallelism, cross-browser support, tracing, API testing, CI/CD readiness, and powerful debugging. |

-| AI, Visual, Component, Cloud Native | Playwright | In 2025, Playwright added AI/visual debugging, giving it an edge in rapid feature delivery across browsers |
+| AI, Visual, Component, Cloud Native | Playwright | By 2026, Playwright has expanded AI-assisted workflows, visual comparison tooling, component testing, and cloud-scale execution giving it an edge in rapid multi-browser delivery. |

 Choosing Between Playwright, Cypress & Selenium: Checklist